OWASP/ASVS/5.0/en/0x12-V4-Access-Control.md

 * Users are associated with a well-defined set of entitlements.
 * Access control policy metadata is protected from replay or tampering.

+Access control deficiencies are unlikely to be discovered using generic automated testing tools.
+Verifying the requirements in this section will either require manual or manual assisted testing or alternatively a robust series of automated end-to-end access control tests which validate the effectiveness of the access controls under various scenarios.
+Integrating these tests into the continuous integration/continuous deployment (CI/CD) pipeline will make it easier to validate these requirements on an ongoing basis.

 ## V4.1 General Access Control Design

 | # | Description | L1 | L2 | L3 | CWE |